sshyran/aosp/nn/tools/test_generator/README.md

 - **AllTensorsAsInputsConverter:** Convert all constant tensors in the model to model inputs.
 Will skip if the model does not have any constant tensor, or if the model has more than one operations.
 If not explicitly disabled, this variation will be automatically applied to all tests.

-- **AllInputsAsInternalCoverter:** Add a dummy ADD operation before each model input to make it as an internal operand.
+- **AllInputsAsInternalCoverter:** Add a placeholder ADD operation before each model input to make it as an internal operand.
 Will skip if the model does not have any input tensor that is compatible to the ADD operation, or if the model has more than one operations.
 If not explicitly disabled, this variation will be automatically applied to all tests.

 You can opt-out by invoking the corresponding methods on examples.